-DAY 8: DESCENT – MWEKA CAMP TO MWEKA GATE TO ARUSHA (FULL BOARD)
+DAY 8: MWEKA CAMP TO MWEKA GATE TO ARUSHA (HALF BOARD)

 Mweka Camp to Mweka Gate: 3-5 hours walking.

-After saying bye to our team in operation then you need a private departure transfer which is included from Arusha to Kilimanjaro International Airport (JRO) for your flight unless you have an option to have Safari or any other option we will discuss.
+After saying bye to our team of guides then you need a private departure transfer which is included from Arusha to Kilimanjaro International Airport (JRO) for your flight, unless you have an option to have a short safari or any other option we will discuss.

 TREKKING KILIMANJARO FOR CHARITY CHALLENGE?